tracetronic/ecu.test-diff/docs/DeveloperGuide.md

 ### Linting

-Use the internal npm linter with the follwing command:
+Use the internal npm linter with the following command:

 ```bash
 npm run lint